 At the heart of our commitment to training is a desire to see men and women equipped for practical ministry through a transformational engagement with the Scriptures and with the Lord.
 A healthy development in church life in Scotland has been a move away from a fixation with academic qualifications underwritten by secular bodies, as well as a realisation that the best training for service and ministry is one that combines the classroom experience with a hands-on, closely mentored, exposure to ministry.

-“At the core of the Ministry Apprenticeship Programme are mentored placements, tailor-made to fit the gifting and calling of the student, where they will observe, participate and receive assessment in the everyday work of an evangelist, cross-cultural worker, or pastor, for example.”Running alongside the placement ministry will be a number of assignments set by College staff.
-The focus will be on preparation for full-time sustainable ministry, with emphases on knowing God, the Scriptures, one’s self, people and ministry methods.
-These assignments will be set up and reviewed during periods of study at the college.”
+At the AMAP’s core are one or more mentored placements over a total of 25 weeks.
+Students will observe, participate and receive assessment in the everyday work of a minister, missionary or evangelist.
+Running alongside the placement ministry will be a number of assignments set by EBC staff.
+The focus of the AMAP is on preparation for full-time sustainable ministry and the assignments will be set up and reviewed during three periods of on-site teaching at EBC.

 Students who successfully complete this programme will be awarded EBC’s Licentiate in Theology (LTh).